fosspill/FFXIV_Modding_Tool/README.md

 ## Notes on building the framework

-Ensure that the two non-existant project files are removed the .sln.
+Ensure that the two non-existant project files (.xUnit and exChecker) are removed from the .sln.
 To build the framework dotnet core version 3.1.100+ is required.
 Build the framework using `dotnet build -c Release` and place the resulting dll file found in `xivModdingFramework/xivModdingFramework/bin/Release/netstandard2.0` in FFMT's `references` folder.

 License
 ----